puffetto/spdu/README.md

 ### The problem.

 Sites DO have failures.
-It is quite common to put services behing load balancers and failover handlers, in example through HAProxy, but at the end of the day, unless you are Google or Facebook and you are implementing multisite redundancy at IP/routing level (that is: a fake multicast obtained playing with BGP), you still have ONE IP address answering to your service requests from ONE site.
+It is quite common to put services behind load balancers and failover handlers, in example through HAProxy, but at the end of the day, unless you are Google or Facebook and you are implementing multisite redundancy at IP/routing level (that is: a fake multicast obtained playing with BGP), you still have ONE IP address answering to your service requests from ONE site.

 You can do a very good job in having that IP served by something extremely stable (like HAProxy) and then spread the requests to redundant backends, but when that IP becomes unreachable your service will be unreachable.